98.7% of our Education Studies graduates were in work or further study within six months of completing this course.

 The course is underpinned by social justice, with an emphasis on psychology, sociology, and social policy to develop a broad spectrum of knowledge about the subject of education.
 You will be encouraged to consider different aspects of education, where and how education happens, including primary, secondary and higher education, and lifelong learning.
-There’s also a specialist pathway option in Special Educational Needs and Disabilities (SEND), Teaching English to Speakers of Other Languages (TESOL), and Career Development.*
+We also offer specialist pathways in Special Educational Needs and Disabilities (SEND), Teaching English to Speakers of Other Languages (TESOL), and Career Development.*

 International study and experiences

 We participate in the Erasmus scheme, which offers you the opportunity to apply to study in the Netherlands.
-You'll also have the opportunity to go on an international field trip - previous students have visited Morocco, The Gambia and Kenya.
+International fieldtrips are also available - previous students have visited Morocco, The Gambia and Kenya.

 These options will provide you with an insight into different levels of education provision and the associated issues surrounding economic, social, and cultural development.

 You can choose to tailor this degree to your interests by taking one of our three optional specialist pathways.